 By default, Mattermost uses full text search support included in MySQL and PostgreSQL.
 These databases have slightly different search behavior.
 Check Main Menu > About Mattermost to see which database you’re using.

-- Hashtags or recent mentions of usernames containing a dash do not return search results.
+Hashtags or recent mentions of usernames containing a dash don’t return search results.

-- Hashtags or recent mentions of usernames containing a dot do not return search results.
+Hashtags or recent mentions of usernames containing a dot don’t return search results.

 Stop words that are excluded from search in MySQL: